Which Herbs can be Grown Inside?

 Pest Control

-Herbs grown indoors, just like those outdoors, can be subject to attack by plant pests.
+Herbs grown indoors, just like those outdoors, can be subject to attack by herb pests.
 To control the pests, wash the leaves with insecticidal soap.
 Dip the plant in a pail of soapy water and swish it around.
-Do this weekly - or more often if necessary - and pests should be kept under control.
+Do this weekly – or more often if necessary – and pests should be kept under control.

 If the plant is too large for the pail, wipe the leaves carefully with cotton wool dipped in an insecticidal soap solution.